FeishuLuo/Frome-Memory-to-Experience/README.md

 During each task execution cycle, the Agent leverages two core capabilities:
 1. **Memory Read**: The Agent actively retrieves relevant knowledge from the memory bank to supplement the current context.
 2. **Memory Write**: As the task progresses, the generated interaction sequences are recorded as historical trajectories and are written into the memory system in real-time.

+Building upon this foundation, we conceptualize the memory mechanism as an evolutionary pathway.
+This framework is structured into three distinct stages, where each stage is further categorized into three representative paradigms based on their core characteristics.
+💾 **Storage** :

 ## 📜 PaperList
 ### 💾 Storage
 ### 🧠 Reflection